Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 ![bg right:35% 100%](./assets/qrcode_book.png)

-- Practice coding online
+- It includes interactive examples
-- All we need to know
+- Covers the essentials (i.e., the scope of IP)

 ---